hossein-git/E-commerce-Pluse-Laravel/README.md

 #### Brands

-- create or edit your brands with cover photo
+- create or edit your brands with the cover photo
 - Take products related brands

 #### Gift card